syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/FreeText-Annotation.md

 ### Enabling free text mode

-Set the AnnotationMode property of the PDF viewer to FreeText.
+Set the `AnnotationMode` property of the PDF viewer to FreeText.
 After setting the annotation mode, the zooming, panning, and scrolling will be disabled, tap anywhere on the PDF page displayed and a popup will appear.
-Type the text in the popup and click “Ok” to add text to the page.
+Type the text in the popup and click &#34;Ok&#34; to add text to the page.
 Zooming, panning, and scrolling will be enabled again if the free text annotation is added.

-In all code snippets, the term ApplicationContext represents  the ApplicationContext property of the MainActivity.
+In all code snippets, the term ApplicationContext represents  the `ApplicationContext` property of the MainActivity.

 {% tabs %}
 {% highlight c# %}